cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 if the 0th bit in OUT_SEL_EVT_ENABLE bitfield is set then output event events_o[0] generation is enabled.
 Similarly, 1st bit, 2nd bit and 3rd bit in OUT_SEL_EVT_ENABLE bitfield corresponds to enabling the events_o[1], events_o[2] and events_o[3].

-Once the signal selection is decided, APB ADV TIMER drives the events_o as '1' if the below two conditions are satisfied.
+Once the signal selection is decided, APB ADVANCED TIMER drives the events_o as '1' if the below two conditions are satisfied.
 - OUT_SEL_EVT_ENABLE is enabled for the desired events_o
 - detects rising edges (from 0 → 1) on the selected signals